-Don’t sow the seeds directly in the basket, transplant seedlings into it or buy a young plant from the nursery.
-Use potting mix instead of garden soil and add slow-release fertilizer before planting.
+Don’t sow the seeds directly in the basket, transplant seedlings into it, or buy a young plant from the nursery.
+Use a potting mix instead of garden soil and add slow-release fertilizer before planting.
 Additionally, you can add a 1-inch layer of manure over it.
 Later, once the growth perks up, feed your tomato plant occasionally with potassium-rich liquid fertilizer for optimum growth.

-Hang your basket in sunniest spot.
+Hang your basket in the sunniest spot.
 Tomatoes need at least 6 hours of direct sunlight daily to form fruits.
 Care about watering because hanging baskets cannot hold water for a long time and dry out quickly.
 Water your tomato plants daily, if you live in the hot climate, water twice in a day in summer.

 Additional Tips for Growing Tomatoes in Hanging Basket

 - Cover it with mulch to stop evaporation.

 - If your basket is big enough, you can also plant herbs like basil, chive, and mint with tomatoes.

 - Vinca, marigold, and nasturtium are good companion plants, too.